timo-reymann/webp-utils/README.md

 You can find all schemas inside [pkg/schema](./pkg/schema), you can also set up your ide/editor to give you autocomplete based on the json schema.

+## Examples
+Examples of the usage can be found under examples.